OlivierSohn/hamazed/BACKLOG.md

 # Backlog

+- make color functions with bresenham 3d

+- check if the bug exists without strict functions in Animator

 - take into account the fact that character width and height are not equal, so geometric figures are stretched in height.
 We could compensate for that by using a stretching factor in poly function and circle function